barelyhuman/baadal/docs/setup.md

 On a linux, you can use the [same link](https://docs.docker.com/compose)

-Now, we use the repository [barelyhuman/adminer-local](https://github.com/barelyhuman/adminer-local) and create a clone of it, anywhere on your system that you can remember is fine, doesn't have to be a part of your code's folder.
+Now, we use the repository [barelyhuman/adminer-local](https://github.com/barelyhuman/adminer-local) and create a clone of it, anywhere on your system that you can remember is fine, doesn't have to be a part of your code's folder either.

 ```sh
 git clone https://github.com/barelyhuman/adminer-local